-1 #13.
-Bill ID/Topic Location Summary 6/5/ 2025 Position SB 544 Laird D This bill is at the Assembly Desk.
-Under current law, the Public Utilities Commission has the exclusive power to, among other things, determine and prescribe the manner and the terms of installation, operation, maintenance, use, and protection of railroad crossings.
+n #13.
+Bill ID/Topic Location Summary 0/5/ Position SB 544 Laird D - Under current law, the Public Utilities Commission has the exclusive power to, among other things, determine and prescribe the manner and the terms of installation, operation, maintenance, use, and protection of railroad crossings.
 Existing law prohibits the construction of a public road, highway, or Watch Railroad crossings: permit applications: review. street across the track of any railroad corporation at grade and other specified actions with regard to railroad crossings without the permission of the commission.
 This bill would require an application for a railroad crossing to include, at a minimum, certain information concerning the proposed railroad crossing.
 The bill would authorize the commission to partially or completely exempt railroad crossing applications that meet certain requirements from review under otherwise applicable adjudication procedures and would authorize the commission to establish an expedited review and approval process for those applications.
-SB 545 Cortese D This bill is in the Senate Appropriations Committee.
-Existing law establishes the Office of Land Use and Climate Innovation with specified powers and duties related to long-range planning and research.
-Existing law creates the High-Speed Rail Authority, with specified powers and duties related to the development and implementation of a Watch High-speed rail: economic opportunities. high-speed train system.
-This bill would require the Office of Land Use and Climate Innovation, on or before July 1, 2026, to commission a study on economic opportunities along the high-speed rail alignment, as provided, and to submit a progress report to the chairpersons of the Senate Committee on Transportation and the Assembly Committee on Transportation for input.
+SB 545 Cortese D High-speed rail: Senate Appropriations Existing law establishes the Office of Land Use and Climate Innovation with specified powers and duties related to long-range planning and research.
+Existing law creates the High-Speed Rail Authority, with specified powers and duties related to the development and implementation of a high-speed train system.
+This bill would require the Office of Land Use and Climate Innovation, on or Watch economic opportunities. before July 1, 2026, to commission a study on economic opportunities along the high-speed rail alignment, as provided, and to submit a progress report to the chairpersons of the Senate Committee on Transportation and the Assembly Committee on Transportation for input.
 The bill would require, on or before January 1, 2027, the study to be completed and a report on the study's findings and recommendations to be submitted to the appropriate policy and fiscal committees of the Legislature.
 The bill would require an infrastructure district, as defined, that uses its revenue to finance the construction of the high-speed rail project to dedicate a majority of its revenue to infrastructure projects within the jurisdiction of the local agencies that establish the district.